 Third — It must be popular enough to be both well-supported and in demand commercially.
 A language used by a large percentage of active programmers will benefit from ample resources readily available via the ubiquity of the Internet.
 This seemingly modest characteristic can easily spell the difference between success and failure for the new programmer.

-Fourth — Our choice must be up-to-date.
+Fourth — Our choice should be up-to-date.
+Probably.
 The computer science student at university has no choice but to learn OOP.
 The casual amateur can easily choose to avoid OOP complexity and remain comfortably within the gentle arms of conventional procedural coding.

 Consider the granddaddy of all modern programming languages, the elegant C. Any language as universally usable as C has to be one of our candidates.
 But, would this be wise?
 We are not certain.
 Thus, our chosen language may require OOP capability designed into it . . . or it may not care to be objectified.
 Stay tuned.